-Table 1 Results of YUV444 sequences

 Conclusion

 This contribution proposed adaptive color-space transformation of residual signals.
 The proposed method reduced the redundancy of color space in 4:4:4 chroma format.
 Since transformation matrix was derived from sample values on both encoder and decoder side, side information was not necessary.
 On the other hand, actual transformed target are signals in residual domain.
 Computation of matrix derivation is completely realized by integer multiplication and shift operation with limited iterations.